-- Review of all relevant information including national and local guidance. - Staff consultation staff had the opportunity to look at the policy and to make recommendations. - Parent consultation parents were invited feedback on the policy and to make recommendations. - Pupil consultation we spoke to pupils about the skills they would like to learn.
-The policy has been written in adherence to the Beckfoot Thornton anti-bullying policy, child protection and safeguarding policy and the Beckfoot Trust equality religious and cultural needs policy. - Ratification once amendments were made, the policy was ratified by the Local Schools Committee (LSC) and this was notified to the Trust Board.
+- Review of all relevant information including national and local guidance. - Staff consultation staff had the opportunity to look at the policy and to make recommendations. - Parent consultation parents were invited feedback on the policy and to make recommendations through a Microsoft form https://forms.office.com/e/s9b6E4mu0B - Pupil consultation we spoke to pupils about the skills they would like to learn.
+The policy has been written with reference to Beckfoot Trust anti-bullying, child protection and safeguarding policy and equality religious and cultural needs policy.
+In addition, reference has been made to the relevant local protocols. - Ratification once amendments were made, the policy was ratified by the Local Schools Committee (LSC) and this was notified to the Trust Board.